rlucente-se-jboss/rhde-demo/README.md

 to the IP address of the edge device.

 ## Connect to the Microshift cluster
+Make sure that you have an OpenShift command line client for your laptop.
+On RHEL for example, you can simply install the openshift-clients package.
 You can verify that the local `~/.kube/config` is correct by issuing the following command.

     oc get all -A --insecure-skip-tls-verify=true